 7. Stone Painting

 When you are dealing with bored kids on a rainy day, it might be time to brainstorm DIY craft ideas.
 We all enjoy creating something from scratch but are not keen on cleaning up the mess.
-Next time you feel like you want to try something new, check out these mess-free projects and get the family involved.
+Next time you feel like you want to try something new, check out these craft projects that don’t make a mess and get the family involved.